more-fps/more-fps/README.md

           - sixty: 60 fps

   -t <TEMP_DIR>
-          Path to put temporary/intermediate data like ffmpeg generated frames and interpolated frames If the path doesn't exist, it will be created Perferably a fast m.2 ssd or ramdisk because they are fast
+          Path to put temporary/intermediate data like ffmpeg generated frames and ai generated frames If the path doesn't exist, it will be created Perferably a fast m.2 ssd or ramdisk because they are fast

   -m <MAX_STEP_SIZE>
           Maximum number of seconds to extract (assuming the scene splits are too big)

           [default: 50]

-      --interpolation-args <INTERPOLATION_ARGS>
+      --ai-args <AI_ARGS>
-          Extra args you may want to pass to the interpolation binary
+          Extra args you may want to pass to the ai binary

           [default: "-g 0,-1 -j 8:8,16:32:16"]